Sequential Neural Score Estimation: Likelihood-Free Inference with Conditional Score Based Diffusion Models: Simulation-Based Inference with Diffusion Models

+There are various ways in which we can obtain this approximation.
+Here, we choose to train a time-varying score network $s_{\psi}(\theta_t,x,t)\approx \nabla_{\theta}\log p_t(\theta_t|x)$ to directly approximate the score of the perturbed posterior \citep{Dhariwal2021,Song2021,Batzolis2021}.\footnote{In Appendix \ref{sec:nlse}, we outline an alternative approach which instead trains a score-network to approximate the score of the perturbed likelihood $\nabla_{\theta}\log p_t(x|\theta_t)$.
+We refer to this approach as Neural Likelihood Score Estimation (NLSE).} In this case, a natural objective is the weighted Fisher divergence

-This objective is, of course, intractable due to the unknown $\nabla_{\theta_t} \log p_t(\theta_t|x)$.
-However, via a straightforward extension of the conditional denoising score matching techniques introduced in Section \ref{sec:score_estimation}, one can show that it is equivalent to minimise the conditional denoising posterior score matching objective \citep{Batzolis2021,Tashiro2021}
+where $\lambda_t:[0,T]\rightarrow\mathbb{R}_{+}$ is a positive weighting function, and $p_{t}(\theta_t,x)$ denotes the joint distribution of $(\theta_t,x)$.
+In practice, this objective cannot be evaluated directly, since it depends on the posterior scores $\nabla_{\theta}\log p_t(\theta_t|x)$.
+Fortunately, one can show (e.g., \citealp{Batzolis2021,Tashiro2021}; \cref{ap:npse-1}) that it is equivalent to minimise the conditional denoising posterior score matching objective, given by